foreverphoenix/the-phoenix-flavour/content/bg/quick-start/_index.md

 ### Ingame Testing

-Ingame testing is never sufficient to build a modded setup.
+Ingame testing to detect problems is never sufficient to build a modded setup.
 You <u>cannot</u> avoid SSEEdit.

 That being said, I highly recommend the occasional `coc riverwood` to ensure that the game properly launches - if not, you should have a limited amount of possible culprits if you do it often enough which may speed up the troubleshooting process.